redis-developer/redis-om-node-tutorial/README.md

 So, what are we going to build?
 We're going to build a RESTful service that lets you manage songs.
 It'll let you do all the CRUD things (that's create, read, update, and delete for the uninitiated) with songs.
 Plus, we'll add some cool search endpoints to the service as well.
 That way, we can find songs by an artist or genre, from a particular year, or with certain lyrics.

 Test data for this problem was a little tricky.
 Most song lyrics are copyrighted and getting permission to use them for a little old tutorial wasn't really an option.
 And we definitely want to be able to search on song lyrics.
-How else are we going to find that songs that goes "oooo ah ah ah ah"?
+How else are we going to find that song that goes "oooo ah ah ah ah"?

-Fortunately, my buddy [Dylan Beattie](https://dylanbeattie.net/) is literally the original [rockstar developer](https://github.com/RockstarLang/rockstar).
-In addition to coding cool things, he writes [parody songs](https://dylanbeattie.net/music/) with a tech theme.
+Fortunately, my buddy [Dylan Beattie](https://dylanbeattie.net/) is literally the original [Rockstar developer](https://github.com/RockstarLang/rockstar).
+In addition to coding cool things, he writes [parody songs](https://dylanbeattie.net/music/) with tech themes.
 And, he has given me permission to use them as test data.

-## Humble Beginings
+## Humble Beginnings

 We're using Redis as our database—that's the whole idea behind Redis OM.
 So, you'll need some Redis, specifically with [RediSearch][redisearch-url] and [RedisJSON][redis-json-url] installed.
 The easiest way to do this is to set up a free [Redis Cloud][redis-cloud-url] instance.
 But, you can also use Docker: